Techtonica/curriculum/deploying/deploying-to-heroku.md

 This block of code only runs in production.
 When it runs, it will serve your JavaScript files if the URL doesn't match an existing API.

-<span style='color:red'>NOTE: there are two Step 6s, numbering updated</span>
+<span style='color:red'>NOTE: there are two Step 6s in the original instruction; numbering updated</span>
-1. Configure the top-level `package.json` to work with Heroku.
+7. Configure the top-level `package.json` to work with Heroku.
 Add the following two lines to the <span style='color:red'>json</span> `scripts` section:

 ```
     "start": "node server/<span style='color:red'><filename.js>",
     "heroku-postbuild": "cd client && npm install && npm install --only=dev --no-shrinkwrap && npm run build"
 ```
-<span style='color:red'>NOTE: is instruction below "You can replace..." necessary if above instruction is re-written as suggested above?</span>
+<span style='color:red'>NOTE: is instruction below (line 149) "You can replace..." necessary if above instruction is re-written as suggested above?</span>
 You can replace `node server/server.js` with whatever you named your API code file.